 - Relies on investment performance

-Due to the low-interest-rate environment we are currently in, there will likely be a portion of the lump sum that is immediately taxable as income.
+Since interest rates are so low, there will likely be a portion of the lump sum that is immediately taxable as income.
 If you don’t have the means to shelter this income in an RRSP account, you will have less in your pension pot to draw from thanks to taxes.
 The lump sum option means that you must stick to a disciplined withdrawal plan.
 If you are the type of person who spends everything at their disposal, then this option isn’t for you.
 There is also an investment component related to taking the lump sum.
 If your investments don’t grow as anticipated or if you take a significant loss, you could find yourself running out of funds in retirement.

 It’s your retirement – plan wisely

 This isn’t a decision to be made lightly or without careful analysis.
-A well-developed financial plan along with an in-depth review of the pros and cons for each option will help you to determine the best option for your needs.
+A well-developed financial plan, along with an in-depth review of the pros and cons of each option will help you to determine the best option for your needs.

 Marc Sabourin is a Winnipeg based Financial Advisor and Retirement Specialist with Harbourfront Wealth Management.
 His focus is on helping pensioned employees achieve their retirement goals.
 He draws on his real-life experiences to explain strategies that are often presented as intricate.
 He believes financial literacy is an integral part of one’s financial well-being and his goal is to make learning about these topics fun and enjoyable.